 CFGMS offers a whole suite of services small to medium-sized businesses that intend to use working capital proceeds in order to grow their business.
 Whether a business is looking to purchase inventory or equipment, bridge seasonality, support expansion, or invest in marketing and advertising, We can cater a working capital solution that meets those needs.

-Our process requires minimal verification of income, limited credit history information and little turnover time in an effort to help you as quick as we can.
+Our process requires minimal verification of income, limited credit history information, and little turnover time in an effort to help you as quickly as we can.
 Contact us today to see how we can help your business get the working capital it needs to stay competitive.